 Only one of the investments mentioned above must be completed in order to obtain the residence permit for foreign businessmen in Italy.
 Most investment schemes enable applicants to obtain Italian citizenship.

-Documents needed to apply for an Italian residence permit for investors
+Documents needed to apply for an Italian residence permit for investors in 2023

 The following list of documents must be filed with the Italian government in order to obtain a residence permit for foreign investors in Italy: